 Entry and exit

-Italy, along with 25 other European countries, is a party to the Schengen Convention which allows Australians to enter Italy without a visa in some circumstances.
+Italy, along with a number of other European countries, is a party to the Schengen Convention which allows Australians to enter Italy as tourists without a visa.
 See our travel bulletin on the Schengen Convention for more information.

 Australians should ensure that a clearly legible entry stamp is placed in their passport when entering the Schengen area (including Italy) for the first time.
 This stamp will mark the start of the 90-day period during which Australians are permitted to stay within the Schengen area as tourists.